PixelsCamp/talks/bad-algorithms-make-great-music_antonio-lopes.md

 ========================

 * Speaker   : António Lopes
-* Available : October 6th and 7th (all-day), would like to avoid October 8th
-* Length    : 30 mins should suffice, but some time should be accounted for comments/questions afterwards
+* Length    : 45 mins
 * Language  : English or Portuguese, I'll leave it to the audience to decide

 Description